 Learn more about managing common side effects of cancer treatment.
 Most side effects usually go away once treatment is finished.
-However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility, which is the inability to have a child.
+However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (inability to have a child).
 Talk with your doctor about this possibility and whether your family should talk with a fertility specialist before cancer treatment begins.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy.
+Learn more about the basics of radiation therapy.

 Getting care for symptoms and side effects